Vogeltak/maxcrone.org/content/books/2023-08-20-tales-from-earthsea.md

 All the better that Irian "Dragonfly", our silent, direct, and innocent daughter of a fallen lord of the island of Way, turns out to possess a power none of those mages knows.
 She is a dragon.
-And all of Roke is inadequately knowledgable to teach her, so she travels instead to the land of the dragons.
+And all of Roke is inadequately knowledgeable to teach her, so she travels instead to the land of the dragons.

 ## A description of Earthsea
 The end of the book contains Ursula's attempt at consistent worldbuilding.